Skip to content

 🚌 Airport Coaches

-Airport coach lines run from the terminal to the main railway stations across the river — to Wuchang Railway Station and to Wuhan Railway Station — with fares in the region of ¥10–45 depending on the route and a journey of 60–90 minutes.
-They sit in the same traffic as everyone else, so the time is less predictable than the train, and coach routes and prices change.
-Confirm the current line, stop and fare at the airport ground-transport desk on arrival rather than relying on an old number.
+Coach lines run from the terminal to Wuchang Railway Station and Wuhan Railway Station, with fares in the region of ¥10–45 depending on the route and journey times of 60–90 minutes.
+They sit in the same traffic as everyone else, so the time is less predictable than the train.
+Confirm the current line, stop, and fare at the ground-transport desk on arrival — coach routes change and any specific figure from before your trip should be treated as an estimate.

 🚕 Taxi & DiDi